 Field-hunting tip

-Look in carbonatites, alkaline igneous rocks, and kimberlites country — that is the host setting where baddeleyite typically forms.
+Look in carbonatites, alkaline igneous rocks, and kimberlites country, the host setting where baddeleyite typically forms.
 If you start seeing zircon, ilmenite, magnetite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, twinned clusters, or granular masses habit, so train your eye for that shape before scanning the outcrop.